mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ![Terminal message when app is running sucessfully on your local Docker Container](/assets/ReadMe/DockerAppRunSuccess.PNG)

-To stop the application press Ctrl+C on your terminal.
+To stop the application press Ctrl+C in your terminal.
 To stop the running container you first need to find its name, this can be done by running `docker ps` which lists all running containers.
-You can then run the command `docker stop <container_name>` to stop the container.
+You can then run the command `docker stop container_name` to stop the container.
 Verify that the container stopped succesfully by running `docker ps` again, which should now be empty.

 ## Step 4: Uploading our image to AWS